CAOS - Climate Smart Agriculture on Organic Soils

-The CAOS project and the University of Uppsala host the
+The CAOS project and the Swedish University of Agricultural Sciences host the

 The meeting aims for the exchange of current research results both from natural and social sciences.
 We welcome oral presentations and posters on experimental and modelling studies at all scales targeting GHG emissions, water quality and biomass production.
 We encourage presentations on economic analyses of such systems and the design and evaluation of policy measures such as subsidy schemes.

 Researchers, policy makers and practitioners are all invited to present and discuss current work.

 Conference flyer: CAOS conference invitation 1.pdf